One-Day Snowman

 I should get used to it by now since there are no exceptions to this rule, but I don't.

-It stings every time.
+It stings every single time.

 Why, humans, why?